FreeRCT/FreeRCT/doc/CodeStyle.md

 ### Classes and structures ###

 There is no clear rule about using classes versus structures.
 In general, `struct`s are more plain data-like, while classes are more real objects.
-When using `malloc` and friends, `struct`s are usually better.

-Classes and structures use camelcase names, like
+Classes and structures use CamelCase names, like
 ```
 /** Base class for windows with a widget tree. */
 class GuiWindow : public Window {